Sombrero function

 The normalization factor 2 makes somb(0) = 1.
 Sometimes the π factor is omitted, giving the following alternative definition:

 The factor of 2 is also often omitted, giving yet another definition and causing the function maximum to be 0.5:

+The Fourier transform of the 2D circle function ($\operatorname{circ}(\rho)$) is a sombrero function.
+Thus a sombrero function also appears in the intensity profile of far-field diffraction through a circular aperture, known as an Airy disk.